iBDFrankfurt/APProVe-Manual/docs/install/install.md

 ## APProVe Installation
 To set up APProVe on your server, follow these steps:

-1. Begin by downloading this repository or manually transferring the following files to your server:
+1. Begin by downloading this [repository on gitlab](https://gitlab.ibdf-frankfurt.de/uct/open-approve) or this [repository on github](https://github.com/iBDFrankfurt/APProVe) manually transferring the following files to your server:

 - .env.tmp
 - docker-compose.yml